-- Check with your doctor or pharmacist first, if your child is under 12 months of age
+- Check with your doctor first, if your child is under 12 months of age

 - Always read the label

 - Ensure you use the product and dose suitable for your child’s age and weight

 A glance at the Nurofen for Children range